-With each segment, deliver content and offers that resonate the most for that segment.
+With each segment, you can deliver content and offers that resonate the most for that segment.

 To learn more about effective email marketing strategies for your restaurant, read “7 Email Strategies to Boost Restaurant Marketing ROI“

-For a pizzeria looking to tap into customers by engaging them on their mobile devices, there are quite a few options.
+For pizzerias looking to tap into customers by engaging them on their mobile devices, there are quite a few options.